-We offer special assistance to passengers with reduced mobility or special needs.
+We offer special assistance to guests with reduced mobility or special needs.
 If you have a disability of any kind, and need assistance, contact Air India Express Contact Center not later than 48 hours before departure.

 Acceptance for carriage of incapacitated persons, persons with illness or other people requiring special assistance is subject to prior arrangement with us.
-Passengers with disabilities who have advised us of any special requirements they may have at the time of booking of the seat and been accepted by us, shall not subsequently be refused carriage on the basis of such disability or special requirements.
+Guests with disabilities who have advised us of any special requirements they may have at the time of booking of the seat and been accepted by us, shall not subsequently be refused carriage on the basis of such disability or special requirements.
 We may charge a fee for providing these special requirements.

 Stretcher and Medical Assistance

-Passengers who are completely immobile and unable to sit may request for an onboard stretcher.
+Guests who are completely immobile and unable to sit may request for an onboard stretcher.

 The wheelchair facility at Dubai, Abu Dhabi, Sharjah, Damam, Riyadh, Bahrain, Al Ain and Ras Al Khaimah will be chargeable as the same is charged to Air India Express.